-- Personal computer, iPhone, iPod Touch, or similar device capable of wireless or wired access for resident students
+- Similar device capable of wireless or wired access for students

 RESNET access is self-activated.
 Simply connect your wireless device to RESNET or plug into your dorm/apartment room ethernet jack.
 Once you try to get online, you will be redirected to a login page that will ask you to insert your username and password.
 Click Download and install the application that appears if applicable (Bradford Persistant Agent).

 After the Bradford Persistent Agent installs, it will scan your PC for compliance (Windows Updates, etc.).
 If the check passes, you will be allowed online right away.
 However, if you have issues, please check this guide for Windows and Macintosh computers.

 What kind of computer is required to be placed on the Hilbert College Wireless Network (RESNET?)